radixdlt/official-examples/step-by-step/12-candy-store/README.md

 # 12 Candy Store

-It's time for a new blueprint again.
-This time we're going to create a candy store with multiple products; candy tokens and chocolate egg non-fungibles that come with different toys inside.
-We're also going to have not just an owner, but manager and staff roles so the owner doesn't have to run all the day to day of the store.
-This introduces a new concept, **authorization roles**, which we will explain.
+This is a good opportunity to introduce another new blueprint.
+This time we'll create a candy store with two products, candy tokens and chocolate egg non-fungibles that each have toys inside.
+We're also going to have not just an owner role, but manager and staff roles too, so the store owner doesn't have to run all the day to day of the store.
+This introduces a new concept, **authorization roles**, which we will provide an explanation for.

 - [Authorization Roles](#authorization-roles)
   - [Adding Roles](#adding-roles)